gitpavleenbali/vm-automation-accelerator/PROJECT-SUMMARY.md

 ## 🎯 Executive Summary

-This is a **comprehensive, production-ready VM automation accelerator** designed for enterprise Modern IaaS initiatives.
-The solution implements **Option Y (Semi Click-Ops with Full VM Automation)**, providing automated VM provisioning with centralized governance and decentralized agility.
+This is a **comprehensive, production-ready VM automation accelerator** designed for enterprise-grade IaaS automation.
+The solution provides **automated VM provisioning with centralized governance and decentralized agility**, enabling self-service capabilities while maintaining compliance and security standards.

 ### Key Achievements